comychitz/knowledge/programming/fundamentals/README.md

     * maximum sub-array problem

 ### greedy algorithms
+* at each step, make a *greedy* decision on what to do next.

 ### dynamic programming
 Dynamic programming is thought to be as the opposite approach that recursion